CodeRocketeer/padel-season-planner/readme.md

 1. **Navigate to the Padel.Tests Directory**
 2. **Run the Tests**

-   one time build of Padel.Api is needed for the tests to run.
+   One time build of Padel.Api is needed for the tests to run.